brandon14/fossabot-commander/README.md

 ## Coverage

 The latest code coverage information can be found via [Codecov](https://codecov.io/gh/brandon14/fossabot-commander).
-We strive to maintain 100% coverage across the entire Flysystem adapter, so if you are [contributing](https://github.com/brandon14/fossabot-commander#contributing), please make sure to include tests for new code added.
+We strive to maintain 100% coverage across the entire library, so if you are [contributing](https://github.com/brandon14/fossabot-commander#contributing), please make sure to include tests for new code added.